 Excerpt from New York Times editorial published in 2007 entitled The Land of Opportunity?
 Found in the Opinion section:

 The opinion is this, “When questioned about the enormous income inequality in the United States, the cheerleaders of America’s unfettered markets counter that everybody has a shot at becoming rich here.
 The distribution of income might be skewed, but America’s economic mobility is second to none.
-Unfortunately, the American dream is not that broadly accessible.
+Unfortunately, the American dream is not that broadly accessible."

 Statistics of the comparison of economic mobility rates between other countries does not favor America as Economically mobile.
 "One study found that mobility between generations — people doing better or worse than their parents — is weaker in America than in Denmark, Austria, Norway, Finland, Canada, Sweden, Germany, Spain and France.
 In America, there is more than a 40 percent chance that if a father is in the bottom fifth of the earnings’ distribution, his son will end up there, too.
 In Denmark, the equivalent odds are under 25 percent, and they are less than 30 percent in Britain."